-Compensation is paid to the company's auditor in accordance with a special agreement on this matter in accordance with a resolution at the Annual General Meeting.
-For a specification of audit fees and fees for other assignments, see Note 10.
-The Board has established guidelines for the relation between auditing fees and consulting fees.
-These guidelines are continuously monitored by the Audit Committee which also evaluates the content of both auditing and consulting services.
+Remuneration is paid to the company's auditor in accordance with a special agreement on this matter in accordance with a resolution at the Annual General Meeting.
+For a specification of audit fees and fees for other assignments, see Note 8.
+In 2016, the Audit Committee adopted a policy for the purchase of non-audit-related services, which took effect on 1 January 2017.
+This policy is continuously monitored by the Audit Committee, which also evaluates the content of both auditing and consulting services.